Zackhardtoname/airbnb_dataset_challenge/README.md

 # Quick Start

-Visit (and run) the following files in the script folder in sequence
+Visit the following files in the script folder in sequence

 * EDA.ipynb
 * pipeline.ipynb
 * modeling_evaluation.ipynb

+# Run

+Use a Python virtual environment run the following command before the scripts above

+pip3 install -r requirements.txt

 # Important Files